brunofontes/pdshell/README.md

 -nm,   --no-music,              disalbe the music
 -n,                             total sessions [default:4] -f,                             figlet on
--s,    --song,                  full path to song to be played by aplay -c,    --config,                read an alternative config file
+-s,    --song,                  choose a mp3 file or a folder of mp3s to play during each session -c,    --config,                read an alternative config file

 -sc,   --start-cmd,             *bash command that will run at the start of a pomodoro